hagemon/ifz/README.md

 Executor is utilized in a singleton manner.
 Just `from executor import executor` to use these APIs.

-### main.py

-The entrance of this tool, responsible for booting device and apps under test, and performing random events on  exeucable widgets.

 ### device.py

-A wrapper of device, consists of enumerations of device types and status.
-The `Device` class persists basic information about device and functions for booting, launching app, fetch UI status and trigger random events.
+A wrapper of device, persists basic information about device and functions for booting, launching app, fetch GUI status.

-Fetching UI and trigger events would call some functions of currently activated application, more details in `app.py`.

 ### app.py

-A wrapper of app, consists of widgets on the current screen.
-Executable widgets are also marked for performing random events.
+A wrapper of app, consists of widgets hierarchy on the current screen.

 ### parser.py